plausible/analytics/CONTRIBUTING.md

 Note: Since we are deleting the containers, be careful when deleting volumes with `docker volume prune`.
 You might accidentally delete the database and would have to go through re-registration process.

+### Pre-commit hooks

+`pre-commit` requires Python to be available locally and covers JavaScript and CSS.
+Set up with `pip install --user pre-commit` followed by `pre-commit install`.